kwongit/kwongit/README.md

 ### 😄  About Me

-Welcome to my professional portfolio!
+Welcome!
 I'm a software engineer with over a decade of experience as a QA engineer.
 Recently, I found myself at a crossroads due to layoffs at Indeed.
 Instead of seeing it as a setback, I viewed it as an opportunity to refine my technical skills and transition into a development role.

 During my time in App Academy's full-stack software engineering track, I immersed myself in building three full-stack applications.
 Using JavaScript, React, Redux, Python, Flask, and SQLAlchemy, I not only expanded my technical toolkit but also cultivated a deep appreciation for clean and efficient software development.